 The 10 best beaches near London

 Four miles west of Rye in East Sussex, the impressive dunes system that makes Camber Sands the south coast’s most Arabian-looking beach destination is filled with wonders, from the marram grasses and pretty chestnut fences that help keep the sands from shifting to the Kit Kat Café, perfect for watching kitesurfers on the water and horseback riders along its edge.
 A number of 'desert' films were shot here, including ‘Carry On Follow That Camel’.

-Getting there: 1hr 40mins from London St Pancras International to Rye, with a platform change at Ashford.
-Plus a short bus ride to the beach; approx two hours by car.
+Get there: one hour 40 minutes by train from London St Pancras International to Rye, with a change at Ashford and a short bus ride to the beach; approx two hours by car.

 The Street, a 750-metre-long stretch of shingle that pokes out from Whitstable's pretty Tankerton beach at low tide, offers lovely views back to the groyne-dotted beach, and beyond it the colourful clapboard houses and beach huts of nearby Whitstable proper.
 When you've had your fill of beach time, it's time for a bellyful of the town's native oysters; head for Harbour Street and High Street for a fantastic selection of places to try them.

 Weathered shabby-chic beach huts on a huge powder-white Blue Flag beach makes this West Sussex spot one of the south coast’s finest for all kinds of beach activities.
 You can get involved in sunbathing and safe swimming in sandbar-sheltered tidal lagoons, go rock-pooling or just explore the ecology of the salt marshes at the western end of the beach, where East Head marks the entrance to Chichester Harbour.
 Behind the beach, the South Downs stretch away to offer lots of great countryside walks, too.

-Getting there: 1hr 30mins from London Victoria to Chichester, plus a bus ride to the beach; approx two hours by car.
+Getting there: one hour 30 minutes by train from London Victoria to Chichester, plus a bus ride to the beach; approx two hours by car.